rostopira/Apero-Sample-Module-Ads/README.md

 ~~~
   AppOpenManager.getInstance().showAppOpenSplash(this, new AdCallback())
 ~~~
-Check show app open ad splash when failed ( in onResume )
+when hide app -> reopen app will be loaded forever, we will use this function in onResume
+* Note : First time opening the app ignore this function
 ~~~
   AppOpenManager.getInstance().onCheckShowAppOpenSplashWhenFail(this, new AdCallback())
 ~~~